dimanikulin/fva/FVADocMD/LEARNED_AS_PM.md

 ### Questionnaire
 &nbsp;&nbsp;&nbsp; Having no clue what is important for the user and what is not, I created a [questionnaire to clarify user needs](https://docs.google.com/forms/d/1EI3oOumRnHxDjEYgV6PFB-AMfV5plLtuV2r5S8BYn_g/).
-It is a form to gather information on what capabilities, functions and scenarious are important.
+It is a form to gather information on what capabilities, functions and scenarios are important.

 <img src="Images/Questioner.png" alt="Questioner"/>